siva010928/multi-chat-mcp-server/src/providers/google_chat/README.md

 ├── provider-config.yaml     # Provider configuration file
 ```

 > **Note**: After completing this setup, you can close this project.
-The MCP client (e.g., Cursor) will automatically start and manage the server process when you use Google Chat MCP tools in your AI assistant.
+The MCP client (e.g., Cursor) will automatically start and manage the server process when you use trigger Google Chat MCP tools by requesting your AI assistant via convo.

 ## Testing